 Figure 2 Representative hematoxylin and eosin sections from lung cancer cases with an NRG1 fusion.
 NRG1 fusions are found in a wide variety of tumor types and histologic types.
 Photomicrographs represent non-small-cell lung cancer samples where NRG1 fusions were identified.
 A: Mucinous lung adenocarcinoma.
 B: Large-cell neuroendocrine lung carcinoma.
 C: Poorly differentiated lung adenocarcinoma.
 D: Squamous cell lung carcinoma.
-Scale bar = 200 μ m (A-D).
-Original magnification, ×20 (A-D).
+Scale bars = 200 μ m (A-D).
+Original magnification, \times 20 (A-D).

-approximately 1.0 Mb).
+fusions containing the 5' region of the NRG1 gene.
+Four of these fusions had a breakpoint in the large intron upstream of exon 1 (intron 1 for type II, IV, and V promoters, approximately 1.0 Mb).
 One contained only the first exon from the type II, IV, and V promoters in the gene fusion, whereas one contained NRG1 exon 1, and the last contained NRG exons 1 to 3.